 The trim and fit residents here make Denver one of the U.S.'s thinnest cities, so while you're visiting, you might feel a little added pressure to get outside and exercise - something made much easier by The Mile High City's 85 miles of paved bike trails.
 No matter where you are in the city, you're usually only steps away from one of these trails, which wind their way around Denver.
 Head over to the lovely Cherry Creek Bike Path, accessible from downtown, for a stroll or jog along the stream.
 Or walk over to the nearby Confluence Park, a popular spot for early rising joggers on the banks of the picturesque Platte River.

-TAKE A BREAK: CIVIC CENTER PARK/GOLDEN TRIANGLE MUSEUM DISTRICT
+TAKE A BREAK: CIVIC CENTER PARK/GOLDEN TRIANGLE CREATIVE DISTRICT

 AFTER HOURS: LIVE MUSIC GALORE

 No trip to The Mile High City is complete without taking in a little live music.
 Denver's got dozens of venues devoted to all genres and styles, from classic jazz to techno to rock and roll and beyond.
 Colfax Avenue is home to such beloved concert locales as the Fillmore (1510 Clarkson St.), the Ogden (935 E. Colfax Ave.) and the Bluebird (3317 E. Colfax Ave.).
-The cream of the local and national jazz world can be found swinging at Jazz@Jack's (500 16th St.), Dazzle Restaurant & Lounge (930 Lincoln St.) in the Golden Triangle and El Chapultepec (1962 Market St.) in LoDo.
+The cream of the local and national jazz world can be found swinging at Dazzle Restaurant & Lounge (930 Lincoln St.) in the Golden Triangle and Nocturne (1330 27th St.) in RiNo.
 The Paramount Theatre (1621 Glenarm Pl.) also hosts amazing performances from national touring acts.